jkulawik/blog/_drafts/discord-alternative.md

 as far as my interests go, it is one of the more suitable alternatives for Discord.
 Mattermost would be a great alternative if not for its steep monetization of the premium version.

-* Voice chat: yes
+* Voice chat: several integrations to choose from
-* Screen sharing: yes
+* Screen sharing: depends on integration
 * Multichannel support: yes
 * Custom emoji: yes
 * Self-hosting: yes